Company Details

 Most Recent Stakeholder Advisory: The most recent stakeholder advisory issued was Victims advised to call NYBCe to confirm data compromise; free credit/identity monitoring offered via Experian, .

-Most Recent Customer Advisory: The most recent customer advisory issued were an notification letterswebsite noticecall center support, Patients whose data was shared with NYBCe urged to verify exposure status via phone and letter sent to affected donors.
+Most Recent Customer Advisory: The most recent customer advisory issued were an notification letterswebsite noticecall center support and Patients whose data was shared with NYBCe urged to verify exposure status via phone.

 Most Recent Reconnaissance Period: The most recent reconnaissance period for an incident was 2024-01-20 to 2024-01-26.